TarVK/model-react/README.md

 The library offers some simple data sources:

 -   Field: A data source whose value can be updated
--   DataLoader: A data source that retrieves its value from an async user callback
+-   DataLoader: A data source that retrieves its value from an async callback
--   LoadableField: A data source whose value is loaded from an async user callback, but can be changed like a field
+-   LoadableField: A data source whose value is loaded from an async callback, but can be changed like a field
+-   DataCacher: A data source that caches combinations of values of other sources

 Together with some simple data hooks: